Magnesium, PMS & Menopause

 • Magnesium is vital for many different aspects of health, including female hormone balance.

-• Often nicknamed ‘nature’s tranquiliser’, magnesium can help to support symptoms of PMS and ease the menopausal transition too.
+• Often nicknamed ‘nature’s tranquiliser’, magnesium may help to support symptoms of PMS and the menopausal transition too.

-• For PMS, magnesium may help to reduce anxiety and tension, balance mood, reduce cravings, relax painful muscle cramps and alleviate menstrual headaches.
+• For PMS, magnesium may help to reduce anxiety and tension, support mood, reduce cravings, relax painful muscle cramps and alleviate menstrual headaches.

 Magnesium is the much-talked about essential mineral that’s involved in many aspects of your health.
-From energy production, muscle function, sleep and stress to bone, cardiovascular, nervous system and hormonal health; there are few bodily processes that magnesium doesn’t affect to at least some degree.
+From energy production, muscle function, sleep and the ability to cope with stress to bone, cardiovascular, nervous system and hormonal health.
+In fact, there are few bodily processes that magnesium doesn’t affect to at least some degree.
 Unfortunately, the average Western diet, packed with beige, lifeless, convenience food, and low in nutrient-dense, colourful, wholefoods doesn’t typically deliver enough magnesium to fully support these processes.
-Busy 21st century lifestyles are a constant drain on the body’s magnesium stores too.
-Needless to say, it’s true that most of us would benefit from adding more magnesium to our daily diets.
+Busy and stressful 21st century lifestyles are a constant drain on the body’s magnesium stores too.
+Needless to say, it’s true that most of us would benefit from adding more magnesium in to our daily diets.

-In this article we explore more specifically how adding more magnesium to your diet may help to support a range of PMS symptoms and help to ease the natural transition through the menopause.
+In this article we explore more specifically how optimising your magnesium intake may help to support a range of PMS symptoms and help to ease the menopausal transition too.

 Magnesium & PMS

-Magnesium’s nickname of ‘nature’s tranquiliser’ gives some clue as to how beneficial this mineral can be in supporting symptoms of pre-menstrual syndrome (PMS).
-There are many symptoms that fall under the umbrella term of PMS, ranging from low energy, headaches, food cravings and muscle cramps to anxiety, tension, low mood and many more in between.
-PMS is estimated to affect 80 % of women during their reproductive years, and whilst for some the symptoms may be mild to moderate, for 30 – 40 % of sufferers they can be severe enough to interfere with daily life.
-PMS is a complex health problem with a range of possible underlying causes, so there certainly isn’t a magic bullet that can be used to beat PMS, magnesium does however come pretty close.
+Magnesium’s nickname of ‘nature’s tranquiliser’ gives some clue as to it's potential benefits for supporting symptoms of pre-menstrual syndrome (PMS).
+Many symptoms fall under the umbrella term of PMS.
+These can range from low energy, headaches, food cravings and muscle cramps to anxiety, tension, low mood and many more in between.
+PMS is estimated to affect as many as 80 % of women during their reproductive years, and whilst for some the symptoms may be mild to moderate, for 30 – 40 % of sufferers they can be severe enough to interfere with daily life.
+PMS is a complex health problem with a range of possible underlying causes.
+There certainly isn’t a magic bullet that can be used to beat PMS, magnesium does however come pretty close.

 Magnesium & Menopause

 Among many other uses in the body, the hormone oestrogen helps to protect your bones, so when oestrogen production declines during the menopause, the risk of osteoporosis increases.
 Whilst calcium is an important mineral for healthy bones, so too is magnesium and this is often overlooked.
-Many people get good sources of calcium in their diet but most typical Western diets are lacking in magnesium.
-Not having enough magnesium may reduce bone growth, decrease bone cell activity and make bones more fragile.
-Ensuring optimal intake of magnesium before, during and after the menopause is therefore vital to support strong, healthy bones for life.
+Many people get good sources of calcium in their diet but typical Western diets are often lacking in magnesium.
+Not having enough magnesium may reduce bone growth, decrease bone cell activity and make bones more fragile.28 One of the reasons why magnesium is amongst are most recommended menopause supplements .

 Magnesium in food & supplements